Joshuah143/JetPointNet/README.md

 ## Usage

 All configuration is done in the `prod/configs/USER_config.toml`.
-I config file can also be set in the environment variable `JETPOINTNET_CONFIG_FILE`.
+A config file can also be set in the environment variable `JETPOINTNET_CONFIG_FILE`.
 Once a run, either training or data processing is defined, it can be run with:
 ```shell
 make run